CodeGator/CG.Purple/README.md

 ![Azure DevOps coverage](https://img.shields.io/azure-devops/coverage/codegator/CG.Purple/93)
 [![Github discussion](https://img.shields.io/badge/Discussion-online-blue)](https://github.com/CodeGator/CG.Purple/discussions)

 ### What are the design goals?
 Purple is an idea for a self contained messaging microservice.
-The scenario is: You give Purple an email, or text, via a REST call, and it takes care of storing that message, sending it, and tracking it's history and status, on your behalf.
+The scenario is: You give Purple an email, or a text, via a REST call, and it takes care of storing that message, sending it, and tracking it's history and status, on your behalf.

+### What's actually working, at this point?

+* The service sends mail messages (we're working on the texts).

-* The service will handle retry logic, notifications, etc.
+* The service handles retry logic, for failed messages.

+* The service sends notifications, via SignalR, in real time.

-* The service will keep messages for a configurable amount of time.
+* The service keeps messages for a configurable amount of time.

-* The service will send notifications, via SignalR, for status.

-* There will be a REST interface, for information about messages, history, etc.

-* There will (maybe) be a mobile app, for administering the service remotely.
+* The services has a simple REST interface.

+* The service has a simple C# client that wraps the REST interface and makes it ridiculously easy to use the microservice from any C# application.

 ### What does it look like?
+It's a microservice, who cares??

-Here are a few early screen shots (subject to change):
+No seriously, here are a few early screen shots (subject to change):

 Message page:
 ![messges](screens/messages.png)